-- Footrests (photo 11) : the footplate can be lifted during transfers, footrests are height adjustable and equip with a fixed footplate.

-Loosen the bolt (A) to adjust to the desired height, firmly tighten the bolt after adjustment.
+- Footrests (photos 12 & 13): the footplate can be lifted during transfers footrests are height adjustable and can be equipped with a fixed or articulated footplate (optional).
+Loosen the screw (A) to adjust to the desired height, firmly tighten the screw after adjustment.